Andropod-hash/Andropod-hash/README.md

 💼 Real-World Fintech Projects – Contributed to two production-level fintech apps (private repos).
 Also handled client work that lives in private GitHub repositories.

+NOTE : Most of my real-world projects are stored in private repositories due to client confidentiality, but references can be provided upon request.

 💡 Why I Code

 For me, coding isn’t just a skill — it’s something I genuinely love.
 I enjoy the process of thinking through problems, building solutions from scratch, and seeing them come to life.
 There’s a special kind of satisfaction that comes from turning an idea into a working product — whether it’s a backend system, a chatbot, or even a small game.